Carlos A. Giménez: Gun rights

-In March 2021, Giménez was one of eight Republicans to join the House majority in passing the Bipartisan Background Checks Act of 2021.
+In March 2021, Giménez was one of only eight Republicans to join the House majority in passing the Bipartisan Background Checks Act of 2021.

+Veterans

+Giménez voted against the Honoring our PACT Act of 2022 which authorized $797 billion in new spending and expanded VA benefits to veterans exposed to toxic chemicals during their military service.

 Electoral history

 Personal life

 Giménez is married to Lourdes Portela, with whom he has three children.
-Giménez is Roman Catholic.
+Giménez is Catholic.